 Many people approach UX design assuming they have no relevant experience and have to start from the beginning.
 This may not be the case.
 Depending on your previous jobs, you may very well have experience that translates to UX (and that you should include on your resume).

-In addition to soft skills, like empathy, critical thinking, collaboration, and time management, here are some examples of how more technical, job-specific skills could translate into UX:
+In addition to workplace skills, like empathy, critical thinking, collaboration, and time management, here are some examples of how more technical, job-specific skills could translate into UX:

 Customer service > user empathy